-AREEO is an umbrella organization governing all reinstitutions and departments of agricultural research, education and extension under the Ministry of Jahad-e- Agriculture in Iran.
+AREEO is an umbrella organization governing all institutions and departments of agricultural research, education and extension under the Ministry of Jahad-e-Agriculture in Iran.
 AREEO's mission is to enhance the food security and improve the livelihood of Iranian people through research for development of technologies, train skilled human resources for agriculture sector in order to increase agricultural production, improve food quality, conserving biodiversity and sustainably managing natural resources.

-In light of new developments in science and technology, in one hand, and in national and global circumstances, in the other hand, AREEO has set new policies, strategies and action plans to fulfill its mandates and attain its main goals:
+In the light of new developments in science and technology, on one hand, and in national and global circumstances, on the other hand, AREEO has set new policies, strategies and action plans to fulfill its mandates and attain its main goals:

-1-Playing a key role in developing National Agricultural Innovation System

-2-Producing applied knowledge and technologies required for developing Knowledge-based Agriculture sector

-3-Training farmers, transferring and promoting technologies at the farm level

-4-Enhancing technical capacity, innovative skills and entrepreneurship of human resources working in agriculture sector as well as supporting agricultural innovators, entrepreneurs and producers
+- Playing a key role in developing National Agricultural Innovation System - Producing applied knowledge and technologies required for developing knowledge-based agriculture sector - Training farmers, transferring and promoting technologies at the farm level - Enhancing technical capacity, innovative skills and entrepreneurship of human resources working in agriculture sector as well as supporting agricultural innovators, entrepreneurs and producers

-1. Main Policies:
+Main Policies

-A) Making policy decisions on national science and technology system

-- B) Supporting and promoting relevant applied research - C) Enhancing and modernizing of extension activities - D) Review and improvement of education system - E) Streamlining and reforming the Organization for efficient policy making and monitoring - F) Human resources development and capacity building - G) Mobilizing resources and improving infrastructures
+- Making policy decisions on national science and technology system - Supporting and promoting relevant applied research - Enhancing and modernizing of extension activities - Review and improvement of education system - Streamlining and reforming the organization for efficient policy making and monitoring - Human resources development and capacity building - Mobilizing resources and improving infrastructures